Table of Contents

 A contingent worker is not an employee of a company and is hired on a temporary or project basis to complete certain tasks.
 Sometimes contingent workers are hired through a staffing agency (temps); others may contract directly with the company (freelancers).
 Companies don’t usually pay employee payroll taxes for contingent workers, nor do they offer benefits.

-Employees, on the other hand, are typically hired on a full-time or part-time basis and earn a wage and benefits.
+Employees, on the other hand, are typically hired on a full-time or part-time basis and earn a salary/hourly wage and benefits.
 The company pays employee payroll taxes for employees.
 There is an expectation of an ongoing relationship with most employee-employer arrangements.

 Types of Contingent Workers

 Contingent workers can be independent contractors, freelancers, temporary workers, and other types of non-employee workers.
 Sometimes the terms are used interchangeably since there is considerable overlap in these broad definitions.
-Let’s explore three of the most common types.
+Let’s explore three of the most common terms.

 Independent contractors often perform services for multiple clients in a specialized area of talent.
 They typically work on a project basis, using an agreement (or scope of work) that outlines the work to be performed.
 They likely provide their own tools and equipment to perform the work and complete the work on their own schedule.
 They may even establish their own company and hire others to perform services for them.
 Independent contractors are responsible for the payment of their own self-employment payroll taxes.